-- 1) RoofStar-accepted deck overlay boards used as a thermal barrier to achieve a specific fire rating must conform to the applicable code and insurance requirements for the roof assembly. - 2) When the roof assembly is uninsulated, the deck must be overlaid with at least one layer of 12.7 mm (1/2") - 1) moisture resistant gypsum core deck overlay board, or with - 2) plywood.
+- 1) RoofStar-accepted deck overlay boards used as a thermal barrier to achieve a specific fire rating must conform to the applicable code and insurance requirements for the roof system. - 2) When the roof system is uninsulated, the deck must be overlaid with at least one 12.7 mm (1/2") thick layer of either - 1) moisture resistant gypsum core deck overlay board. - 2) plywood.